yemi2favours/m2pi.ca/content/course/2021/website-task/index.md

 #### Pull Requests: In Practice

+Please follow the steps below to complete this part of the training:

 1. Visit the [m2pi.ca github repository](https://github.com/pimsmath/m2pi.ca).
 In
-the top right hand corner, hit the "fork" button.
+the top right hand corner, hit the `fork` button.
-1. If you are asked "Where should we fork m2pi.ca" select your GitHub account
+1. If you are asked "Where should we fork m2pi.ca" select _your_ GitHub account

-GitHub will give you a message that it is forking m2pi.ca for you.
+GitHub will say it is forking m2pi.ca for you.
 When it is finished it will take you to *your fork* of the m2pi.ca website.
-If you look at the repository name in the top right it will say something like "`username/m2pi.ca` forked from `pimsmath/m2pi.ca`".
+If you look at the repository name in the top right it will say something like "`yourusername/m2pi.ca` forked from `pimsmath/m2pi.ca`".

-There are a few ways to complete the steps below.
-I'll do it directly through GitHub but if you have already set up your ssh keys for GitHub you can do this quickly on the CLI.
+> There are a few ways to complete the steps below.
+I'll do it directly through
+> GitHub but if you have already set up your ssh keys for GitHub you can do this
+> quickly on the CLI.

 We should create a new feature branch before making any changes.

-1. At the top left of the repository, click on the branch button, it will currently say "master".
+1. At the top left of the repository, click on the branch button, it will currently say `master`.
 1. In the little dialog that opens add a new branch name.
-Something like yourusername-new-profile will work (replacing your username).
+Something like `yourusername-new-profile` will work (replacing `yourusername`).
 Avoid spaces or other special characters in the branch name.
-1. Below where you added the new name click `create branch: yourusername-new-profile`
+1. Below the text area click `create branch: yourusername-new-profile`
 1. This will create a new branch in your fork of the repo on GitHub.
 The branch button should now display your branch name.